mustbeperfect/definitive-opensource/.github/CONTRIBUTING.md

 ## Guidelines
 - Check the archive, the backlog, and duplicates
 - Make sure the category is fitting
-- The pull request and commit should have concise and descriptive titles
+- The pull request and commit should be simple.
+EX: Added `Name` to `category`
 - One pull request per new addition
 - If a project is in the grey zone for submission guidelines, include why it should be included.
 - Proposals for new categories or the re-organization of existing categories must be discussed and approved via an issue prior to the pull request